21 November 2019

 He was one of the most influential figures in Medieval England and was lauded as the Greatest Knight who ever lived.

 The panel is on the Caversham Bridge viewing platform, looking towards Deans Farm, where his home was thought to be and Reading Abbey, where his body was taken for a mass, before his burial at Temple Church, London.
 Artwork is by Martin Andrews and design by Anke Ueberberg.
 Dr Thomas Asbridge advised on the text.

 Planning permission was granted and the order was placed in September.
 A tailor-made frame was manufactured to support the panel and avoid placing strain on the 100-year-old structure of the bridge.

 Reading Civic Society (a registered charity) kindly agreed to receive donations and apply for Gift Aid for the project.
-Generous donations, combined with projected gift aid and money set aside by CADRA, reached the initial target but with the additional costs for the support frame, further donations would be very welcome.
-Please see details in this DONATION FORM.
+Generous donations, combined with gift aid and money set aside by CADRA, covered the project costs, exceeding £5000.

 Dr Thomas Asbridge(See Picture) from Queen Mary University of London spoke to a full hall at the CADRA AGM on 11 June 2019 .
 Tom is the author of the well-respected book, “The Greatest Knight”.
 He is an internationally renowned expert on the history of the Middle Ages and brought to life the extraordinary story.
 He described the essential attributes of good fortune, resilience and mental strength, martial prowess, military skill, cunning and loyalty to the Angevin line.